matheo/ourcycles/README.md

 This project uses `yarn` as dependency manager.
 After run `yarn` you can execute the available scripts of `package.json`

+## Usage

+First ensure that the project has been built `nx build mobile` and copy the build output to the native platforms with `nx run mobile:copy:android` or `nx run mobile:copy:ios`.

+To sync the output and the native dependencies use `nx run mobile:sync:android`.
+Finally open the native platform in its respective IDE with `nx run mobile:open:android`.

 ## Thanks

 * Sander Blue with his [scaled solar system][1]